 In the second half of the fifties, tape recorders began to come into use.
 These "miracle machines" became the gravediggers for "music on the ribs."
 Regular people could now independently record whatever their hearts desired.
 During the years of the Khrushchev thaw, hundreds (if not thousands) of Soviet citizens picked up guitars and began to compose and record songs on magnetic tape.

 The Communists did not immediately understand what kind of genie they have let out of the bottle.
 The authorities actively fought against the spread of prohibited literature (samizdat): in order to copy documents on a copying machine, one had to have a special permit.
 And a typewriter could only make three or four carbon copies, making the process long and unproductive.
-But tape recorders and magnetic tape were sold freely in stores.
+But tape recorders and magnetic tape were being sold freely in stores.
 And it was impossible to control the turnover of magnetic tape.
-And this is how the concept of magnetizdat came to life.
+This is how the concept of magnetizdat came to life.

 Recordings of amateur singers immediately became very popular.
 Mostly because their work was completely different from what was being performed on the official Soviet stage — songs about the Party and the government, folk tunes, or sugary lyricism.
 Bards, on the other hand, took up sharp topics from real life around them in their songs.
-Initially, all "guitar poetry" was lumped into one general genre, but very soon a number of independent trends began to be clearly appear: performers of original "author" songs who do not touch upon hot social topics, or did so in an allegorical way; performers who walked on the thin ice of censorship and openly sang about the vices of the Soviet regime; and, finally, those who performed old thieves' songs or skillful author's stylizations of them.
+Initially, all "guitar poetry" was lumped into one general genre, but very soon a number of independent trends began to clearly emerge: performers of original "author" songs who did not touch upon hot social topics, or did so in an allegorical way; performers who walked on the thin ice of censorship and openly sang about the vices of the Soviet regime; and, finally, those who performed old thieves' songs or skillful author's stylizations of them.

-In the margins, I will note that by the beginning of the tape recorder era, not only labor camp ballads or songs about thieves, but almost all banned genres were being called "blatnaya pesnya": street folklore and soldier folklore, White Guard and émigré songs, sharp satire of the government, couplets of homeless children, Odesa songs, erotic songs and obscene folk rhymes.
+In the margins, I will note that by the beginning of the tape recorder era, not only labor camp ballads or songs about thieves, but almost all banned genres were being called blatnaya pesnya: street folklore and soldier folklore, White Guard and émigré songs, sharp satire of the government, couplets of homeless children, Odesa songs, erotic songs and obscene folk rhymes.